aimat-lab/AutoSlurm/README.md

 If you supply more commands to `aslurm` than the maximum number of tasks per job, the commands will be automatically split accross multiple jobs.
-This is especially useful when using the sweep shorthand notation (see below for an example) to quickly launch a large number of jobs.
+This is especially useful when using the sweep shorthand notation (see below) to quickly launch a large number of jobs.

 ### Sweeps